Which Receipts Do You Need to Keep as a Small Business Owner?

 Most of the time a receipt is sufficient, but sometimes it’s also worth it to keep the bill.
 Say, for example, you deduct a portion of your mortgage as a home office deduction.
 Since only a portion of your mortgage is deductible, you’ll want to show how much really went to costs associated with your home office.

 How long should I keep business receipts?

-You should keep receipts for as long as a taxing authority like the IRS or your state’s department of revenue can audit you.
-Most audits can only go back three years (from the date you file your tax return), but in some dire cases where fraud or severe tax underpayment is suspected, the IRS can audit you back to six years (again, from the date you file your tax return).
+You should keep receipts for as long as the CRA can audit you.
+Most audits can only go back four years (from the date you file your tax return), but in some dire cases where fraud or severe tax underpayment is suspected, the CRA can go further back and there is no time-limit for the re-assessment.